microsoft/hands-on-lab-azure-functions/docs/workshop.md

 }
 ```

+To retreive the connection string of your Storage Account, open it in the Azure Portal and go to the `Access keys` tab in the Azure Portal.

 To test your function locally, you will need to start the extension `Azurite` to emulate the Azure Storage Account.
 Just run `Ctrl` + `Shift` + `P` and search for `Azurite: Start`:

 ![Start Azurite](assets/function-azurite.png)